annakins/Skyrim/README.md

 - Go to Tools > INI Editor.
 In skyrim.ini, look for *papyrus*.
 Change the settings to reflect the following:
  ``bEnableLogging = 1, bEnableTrace = 1, bLoadDebugInformation = 1`` and hit Save.
 - In MO2's Executables settings, for Creation Kit, you will need to make sure that your mod is selected in *Create files in mod instead of overwrite.*
+SKSE
+- Drag the skse dll, skse loader.exe, skse steam loader.dll into the Skyrim directory.

+- Create a new folder in Skyrim directory/Data named Sound.
+Inside it, create a new folder named Voice.
+Drag Processing in Voice.
+- FaceFXwrapper: Paste Tools to Skyrim directory.
+- I recommend adding all of these files into your ``SkyrimFresh`` folder.
+There are more files below that you may want to add to this folder.

 #### IF going to use Visual Studio Code, skip NotePad++.
 ### NotePad++